-Heidi AI will not make decisions about your care, it only transcribes verbal interactions with the practice, with your consent.
+Heidi AI will not make decisions about your care, it only transcribes verbal interactions with the practice, with your implied consent.
+You may opt out of this transcription at any time by informing your clinician or reception team.
+Your decision will not impact your care.